jgilbert20/Libre_PTC/README.md

 ## The PTC downfall: a big binary blob called QTouch

 Unfortunately, you won't find access to the hardware PTC in the Arduino IDE which is the most commonly used gateway drug for the recreational hardware hacker.
-The painful reason[link] is that long-ago, Massimo from the Arduino foundation (and a fellow MIT-alum) didn't want anything that was closed-source infecting the Arduino ecosystem.
+The [painful reason](https://code.google.com/archive/p/arduino/issues/199) is that long-ago, Massimo from the Arduino foundation (and a fellow MIT-alum) didn't want anything that was closed-source infecting the Arduino ecosystem.
 Atmel only releases a closed-source software library to control the PTC called QTouch.
 You statically link this binary blob into your project to access the hardware.

 The other major drawback of QTouch is code size.
 For simple needs, the Atmel QTouch library is over-engineered.
 For instance, on the ATSAMD11 MCU, which only sports 16KB of flash memory for your entire program, QTouch the library consumes nearly 8KB.
 This severely constrains your ability to do anything useful with your capacitive sense input.
 In my own case, I didn't care that QTouch was closed source -- I was motivated by the need for a smaller memory footprint.
 In my simple application, I couldn't even link my program code without dropping the bootloader and the USB stack.
 By comparison, LibrePTC operates in well under 1KB of code.